Areas / CV1 · postcode district guide

 0%

-The median home in CV1, Coventry has sold for £155,000 over the last three years — well below the ~£290,000 England & Wales average.
-The average (£169,434) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
-That's drawn from 353 recorded sales — a reasonably active local market.
+The average house price in CV1, Coventry over the last three years is £169,793, with a median sold price of £155,000 — well below the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+That's drawn from 360 recorded sales — a reasonably active local market.

 CV1 price trend